riopramudita/Portfolio/README.md

 I am eager to collaborate with like-minded individuals and organizations passionate about making a tangible impact in the energy sector.
 If sustainable energy, policy analysis, or data analytics align with your interests, I welcome the opportunity to connect.

 Thank you for visiting my GitHub.
 I am excited to share my journey and contribute to our collective efforts towards a more sustainable and equitable energy future.
+Feel free to reach me at rpk2133@columbia.edu or riopramudita@gmail.com